Ed Sheeran and Prince Harry unite in video for World Mental Health Day

 “Guys this World Mental Health Day, reach out, make sure your friends, strangers look out for anyone who might be suffering in silence; we’re all in this together,” Prince Harry says.

-A message released by Kensington Palace in connection with the video, added: “Both Prince Harry and Ed Sheeran want to ensure that not just today, but every day, you look after yourself, your friends and those around you.
+A message released with the video added: “Both Prince Harry and Ed Sheeran want to ensure that not just today, but every day, you look after yourself, your friends and those around you.

 “There’s no need to suffer in silence — share how you’re feeling, ask how someone is doing and listen for the answer.
 Be willing to ask for help when you need it and know that we are all in this together.”